AceGK/imperial-archive/README.md

 <!-- ![Black Library](https://black-library.vercel.app/images/black-library-books.jpg) -->

-Visit the site at [ImperialArchive.com](https://imperialarchive.com)
+Visit the site at [ImperialArchive.com](https://imperialarchive.com).
+This site is currently in development, but you can access the site using the password **emperorprotects**

 ## 📑 Table of Contents